 - Pick a card and explore the world as a submarine or build bridges across continents!

 - Walk across the map’s surface and use a touch-screen tablet to uncover stories of female pirates, Scott’s Antarctic expedition and many more.

 - Understand from live data the currents and winds that drive vessels and people across the world’s oceans and seas.

 - Become the Great Map’s Greatest Explorer.
 Take one of our tablets, name your ship and set sale for distant lands.

-Three famous ships
+Five famous ships